Fooxly/vscode-provision-bar/README.md

 ## 📕 &nbsp;Commands

-* `Provision: Help` Instructions on how to create a new keyword or group
+* `Help: Provision` Instructions on how to create a new keyword or group
 * `Provision: List` Show all notes in the current file

 ## ⚙️ &nbsp;Available Settings